-- (A) The student must investigate whether a conflict final examination is being held at another time for any of the examinations involved.
-Note: Instructional staff members are urged to announce any conflict final examinations by the last day of classes. - (B) If a conflict final examination has been scheduled for any of the courses, the student must take one or more of these conflict final examinations.
-If conflict final examinations are offered for more than one course, the student must take the conflict for the course that has the largest number of students. - (C) If no conflict final examinations have been scheduled, the student must contact the instructor of the course having the largest number of students.
-The contact must be made no later than the last day of classes, and that instructor must provide a makeup final examination. - (6) Normally in a semester several combined-sections, conflict, arranged, and noncombined final examinations are given at the same time.
+- (8) A student shall be said to have an exam conflict if that student has two instructorscheduled, synchronous exams during the same exam window.
+If a student is permitted to select an exam time, the student shall be said to have an exam conflict only if there are no available alternative times that do not conflict with an instructorscheduled, synchronous exam. - (9) No student is required to take more than two consecutive final examinations.
+This means that a student taking a final examination beginning at 8:00 a.m. and another beginning at 1:30 p.m. on the same day cannot be required to take a final examination that same evening.
+However, the student could be required to take a final examination beginning at 8:00 a.m. the next day.
+Similarly, a student having a final examination beginning at 7:00 p.m. one day and another beginning at 8:00 a.m. the next day cannot be required to take a final examination beginning at 1:30 p.m. that second day.
+Any student with an exam conflict meeting these criteria is entitled to rescheduling as follows if action is taken no later than the last day of classes: - (A) The student must determine whether a conflict exam or asynchronous scheduling option for a final examination is being held at another time for any of the examinations involved. - (B) If a conflict final examination has been scheduled for any of the courses, the student must take one or more of these conflict final examinations.
+If conflict final examinations are offered for more than one course, the student must take the conflict for the course that has the largest number of students. - (10) If no conflict final examinations have been scheduled, the student must contact the instructor of the course having the largest number of students.
+The contact must be made no later than the last day of classes, and that instructor must provide a makeup final examination.
+Normally in a semester several combined-sections, conflict, arranged, and noncombined final examinations are given at the same time.
 As a guide to resolving conflicts, an order of priority has been established within each final examination period, and a student should resolve a conflict using the published final examination schedules and the following priority guidelines. - (A) National and state professional examinations (e.g., CPA, actuarial science, Architecture Registration Examination) take priority over campus final examinations.
-An instructor must offer a conflict final examination to a student scheduled to take a national or state professional examination and a campus final examination at the same time. - (B) A noncombined course final examination has precedence over any combinedsections, arranged, or conflict final examination. - (C) A department offering a combined-sections or arranged final examination must provide a conflict examination if required to accommodate student conflicts
+An instructor must offer a conflict final examination to a student scheduled to take a national or state professional examination and a campus final examination at the same time. - (B) In resolving conflicts, priority will be given in the following order: - (i) Noncombined, synchronous exams scheduled by the Office of the Registrar - (ii) Combined-sections, synchronous exams scheduled by the Office of the Registrar - (iii) Asynchronous or arranged exams scheduled by the instructor - (iv) Conflict final examinations - (C) A department offering a combined-sections, asynchronous, or arranged final examination must provide a conflict examination if required to accommodate student conflicts. - (D) In the event of a conflict not clearly resolved by the provisions of this section or which cannot otherwise be resolved, students should consult with the dean or appropriate designee in their home academic unit.